Jaswanthchandu/Task_06_Deep_Fake/README.md

 ## What I Learned

-Reaching "convincing" took very different effort per layer.
-The **voice** was fast but betrayed itself on the content that matters most, numbers and emphasis.
-The **avatar** was the most convincing element and needed almost no effort.
-The **fabricated analytics** were the real lesson.
-The tool didn't just fake a face.
-It invented data visualizations, including a false decline trend and a projection drawn on a 40-game axis for a 19-game season, and both make unverified claims look proven.
-The most dangerous output here isn't the fake face.
-It's the authoritative-looking chart that no data supports.
+The amount of effort required to produce a convincing result varied across the different layers of the system.
+The synthetic voice was generated quickly, but it still revealed weaknesses, particularly when presenting numerical information and placing emphasis on key points.
+In contrast, the avatar was convincing on normal viewing and required minimal effort, making it the most believable component.
+The fabricated analytics, however, were the most significant finding of this exercise.
+Rather than simply generating a realistic-looking presenter, the tool also created data visualizations that were entirely unsupported by the underlying dataset.
+For example, it showed a declining trend that did not exist in the data and even produced a projection on a 40-game timeline despite the season containing only 19 games.
+These visualizations presented unverified claims in a way that made them appear credible and data-driven.
+This suggests that the greatest risk is not the creation of a realistic synthetic face, but the generation of authoritative-looking charts and analytics that can easily mislead viewers into believing unsupported conclusions.

 ## Reproduce This